Fair Trade Helps Farmers, But Not Their Hired Workers

 Researchers have been curious, too.
 They've found that, in fact, small farmers in Latin America and Africa do benefit from the minimum price that Fair Trade guarantees and the extra money it delivers to farmer cooperatives.
 Researchers have documented higher wages, greater participation in community decisions, and even greater gender equity.

-Yet Eva Meemken, an agricultural economist who's currently at Cornell University, noticed a "blind spot" in all that research.
-"They mostly look at farmers.
+Yet Eva Meemken, an agricultural economist currently at Cornell University, noticed a blind spot in all that research: "They mostly look at farmers.
 Almost nobody looks at workers" on those farms, she says.

-Meemken spent several months filling in that blind spot, interviewing farmers and their hired workers in 50 different cocoa-growing cooperatives in Côte d'Ivoire.
+Meemken spent several months filling in that blind spot, interviewing farmers and their hired workers in 50 different cocoa-growing cooperatives in Ivory Coast.
 About half of the cooperatives are Fair Trade-certified; the other half are not.

 The results just appeared in the journal Nature Sustainability.
-Meemken found that Fair Trade-certified cooperatives paid higher wages to their member farmers, compared to the non-Fair Trade cooperatives.
+Meemken found that Fair Trade-certified cooperatives paid higher wages to their member farmers, compared with the non-Fair Trade cooperatives.
 Those benefits did not, however, extend to hired workers.
 Those workers were paid the same, whether the cooperative was certified at Fair Trade or not.

 "It's sad to see that there is no effect at the farmworker level," Meemken says, "because those are the poorest members of the supply chain and those with almost no power."